The Reward Model Selection Crisis in Personalized Alignment: Related Work

-Reward-guided decoding (ARGS) \cite{args} and Best-of-N sampling \cite{bon} enable policy steering without fine-tuning, making them computationally attractive for personalization.
-Recent work has explored their effectiveness \cite{wu-2025-comprehensive}, but evaluation remains limited to reward-based metrics.
-Our work is the first to systematically evaluate these methods for personalized alignment with ground-truth behavioral assessment, revealing fundamental limitations in their ability to operationalize user preferences.
+\keypoint{Inference-Time Alignment} Reward-guided decoding \cite{args} and Best-of-N sampling \cite{bon} enable policy steering without fine-tuning, making them computationally attractive for personalization.
+Recent work has explored their effectiveness \cite{wu-2025-comprehensive}, but standard personal alignment evaluation remains limited to reward-based metrics.
+Our work is the first to systematically evaluate test-time alignment (reward-guided decoding in particular) for personalized alignment with ground-truth behavioral assessment, revealing fundamental limitations in their ability to operationalize user preferences.